 The third panel shows the evolution of metallicity in both {\it star-forming} gas and cold {\it non-SF} gas, denoted as $Z_{\mathrm{SF}}$ (solid) and $Z_{\mathrm{cold,\,non-SF}}$ (dashed), respectively.
-It is interesting to note that the three sets of major peaks of the gas metallicity at around $z=0.7$, $z=0.4$ and $z=0.2$ roughly correspond to the three valley features in $\mathrm{SFR}_{\leqslant 2R_{\mathrm{hsm}}}$, while the two wide valleys in gas metallicity (one between $z=0.7 - 0.4$ and one between $z=0.4 - 0.2$) also happen to correspond to the two major peaks in $\mathrm{SFR}_{\leqslant 2R_{\mathrm{hsm}}}$ in the top panel.
+It is interesting to note that the three sets of major peaks of the gas metallicity at around $z=0.7$, $0.4$ and $0.2$ roughly correspond to the three valley features in $\mathrm{SFR}_{\leqslant 2R_{\mathrm{hsm}}}$, while the two wide valleys in gas metallicity (one between $z=0.7$ and $0.4$ and one between $z=0.4$ and $0.2$) also happen to correspond to the two major peaks in $\mathrm{SFR}_{\leqslant 2R_{\mathrm{hsm}}}$ in the top panel.
 If the evolutionary curves of the gas-phase metallicity are vertically flipped, they would largely resemble that of $\mathrm{SFR}_{\leqslant 2R_{\mathrm{hsm}}}$ (and in fact also the cold gas content in the second panel).
-This mirror behavior is especially notable for the metallicity of the star-forming gas (see also \citealt{Torrey2019}).
+This mirror behavior is especially notable for the metallicity of the {\it star-forming} gas (see also \citealt{Torrey2019}).
 This already indicates a close connection between gas metallicity, SFR, and the cold gas budget.
-We will investigate how such an episodic star-formation behavior can explain the observed fundamental metallicity relation \citep{Mannucci2010} in the upcoming paper (Mei et al. in prep).
+We will investigate how such an episodic star-formation behavior can explain the observed fundamental metallicity relation \citep{Mannucci2010} in the upcoming paper (X. Mei et al. in preparation).

-To further bring out the statistical behavior across our refined galaxy sample for trends akin to those exhibited by the example galaxy in Fig.\,\ref{fig:Mgas_Zgas_single}, we stack the relative change in the logarithmic mass of the cold gas enclosed within $2R_{\mathrm{hsm}}$ with respect to the values at SFR valleys and peaks as a function of time offset around these critical moments.
-The results are presented in Fig.\,\ref{fig:gasZ_nearpeva_seperated}.
-As can be seen, the rise and fall of the global SFR is roughly symmetric in time, i.e., the time it takes from valley to peak is about the same as that from peak to valley (both $\sim 1\,\rm Gyr$).
-As expected, we also see that the temporal variation of the relative {\it star-forming} gas mass $\Delta\log M_{{\rm non-SF}}$ (magenta).
+To further reveal statistical trends in our refined galaxy sample that are similar to those exhibited by the example galaxy in Fig.\,\ref{fig:Mgas_Zgas_single}, we stack the relative change of cold gas mass within $2R_{\mathrm{hsm}}$ — relative to its values at peaks and valleys — as a function of time offset around these critical moments.
+The results are shown in Fig.\,\ref{fig:gasZ_nearpeva_seperated}.
+The stacking is performed separately for the two mass ranges defined in Section \ref{sec:method_peakvalley}.
+Since the evolution of {\it star-forming} gas mass closely traces that of SFR, we only plot relative change in the total cold gas, $\Delta\log M_{{\rm cold}}$ (blue), and that in the cold {\it non-SF} gas, $\Delta\log M_{{\rm non-SF}}$ (magenta).
 Due to the wide redshift range of the peaks and valleys, we normalize the time intervals by the Hubble time $t_{\rm H}$ at each peak/valley, so that time intervals at lower redshifts can be properly compared with those at higher redshifts.
 For comparison, we also present the results using absolute time (years) in Appendix \ref{sec:appendix_stacking}.